-The Split Rock Resort is actually a Poconos success story.
+This resort is actually actually a Poconos success story.
 While some resorts in the area have gone downhill and many are totally abandoned, Split Rock is going through a massive renovation effort.
 The Town Center has been totally renovated and upgraded with a new movie theater, food court, and lobby.
 The guest rooms in the historic lodge have been upgraded.
 And more changes are to come.

-We really didn’t know what to expect from the Split Rock Resort.
+We really didn’t know what to expect from the resort.
 We discovered a fantastic family-friendly weekend escape.

 Our Split Rock Resort Review

-The Resort: The Split Rock Resort occupies an edge of Lake Harmony in Pennsylvania’s Poconos Mountains.
+The Resort: The resort occupies an edge of Lake Harmony in Pennsylvania’s Poconos Mountains.
 The resort is mixed use and has a lodge, condos and even private residences mixed together.
-Special note: Split Rock is rustic, so watch out for deer running onto the roadways.
+Special note: The property is rustic, so watch out for deer running onto the roadways.

 The Restaurants: There are a number of restaurants at the Split Rock Resort complex.
 At the Town Center/Galleria, there is a sit-down restaurant called the Split Rock Grill as well as the Galleria Market, which serves pizza by the slice as well as whole pizzas.
 Down on the shores of Lake Harmony, the Lake View Tavern is a fine dining restaurant with lake views.
 We had dinner at the Lake View Tavern one night and thought the food was very good.